Almost sure invariance principle for dynamical systems by spectral methods: Statement of the main result

-When $p=\infty$, the condition on the error becomes $\lambda > 1/4$, which is quite good and independent of the dimension: this condition $\lambda > 1/4$ had previously been obtained only for very specific classes of dynamical systems (in particular closed under time reversal), for real--valued observables (see e.g.~\cite{FMT_asip, melbourne_torok}).
+When $p=\infty$, the condition on the error becomes $\lambda > 1/4$, which is quite good and independent of the dimension.
+This condition $\lambda> 1/4$ had previously been obtained only for very specific classes of dynamical systems (in particular, closed under time reversal) for real-valued observables (see, e.g., Field, Melbourne and T{\"o}r{\"o}k \cite{FMTasip}, Melbourne and T{\"o}r{\"o}k \cite{melbournetorok}).

-If the process is not stationary, we need an additional assumption to ensure the (fast enough) convergence to a normal distribution: